iluna007/Portfolio_05_Patients/README.md

 # React + TypeScript + Vite
+The repository "Portfolio_09_Patients" is a project set up with React, TypeScript, and Vite, designed for managing patient tracking in a veterinary context.
+It provides a basic interface to add, view, and update patient records, utilizing modern development practices, including ESLint for code quality and Vite for fast development refreshes.
+There is currently no additional project description or documentation.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.